 We closed out the day in a gratitude circle and words of appreciation for what’s possible when communities like La Milpa and Allensworth are supported to build their dreams.

-If you have questions about the San Joaquin Valley Funders’ Collaborative or are interested in joining our bi-monthly meetings, please reach out to Diana Williams at diana@fundersnetwork.org.
+If you have questions about the San Joaquin Valley Funders’ Collaborative, are interested in joining our bi-monthly meetings or have ideas for topics we should cover, reach out to Diana Williams at diana@fundersnetwork.org for more information.